 Very often, teachers will teach specific science lessons once to a few a times a week.
-During this time, the class will learn about a certain topic, for example, water, weather, animals, plants and nature, through the use of books, demonstrations with actual objects, explorations outside or interactive activities.
+During this time, the class will learn about a certain topic (for example, water, weather, animals, plants, and nature) through the use of books, demonstrations with actual objects, explorations outside, or interactive activities.
 In addition, preschoolers are natural scientists as they play and explore the world around them with their curious minds.
-They constantly experiment and learn as they play outside, explore natural objects and play with toys such as clay, and water and sand tables.
+They constantly experiment and learn as they play outside, explore natural objects, and play with toys such as clay, sand boxes, and water tables.

 In order to build science skills, your preschooler:

 - Is a natural born scientist, constantly exploring, observing, questioning and experimenting as she plays and interacts with her surroundings.